Będzin Ghetto

 The Będzin Ghetto (a.k.a. the Bendzin Ghetto, בענדינער געטאָ, Bendiner geto; Ghetto von Bendsburg) was a World War II ghetto set up by Nazi Germany for the Polish Jews in the town of Będzin in occupied south-western Poland.
 The formation of the 'Jewish Quarter' was pronounced by the German authorities in July 1940.
 Over 20,000 local Jews from Będzin, along with additional 10,000 Jews expelled from neighbouring communities, were forced to subsist there until the end of the ghetto history during the Holocaust.
 Most of the able-bodied poor were forced to work in German military factories before being transported aboard Holocaust trains to the nearby concentration camp at Auschwitz where they were exterminated.
 The last major deportation of the ghetto inmates by the German SS – men, women and children – between 1 and 3 August 1943 was marked by the ghetto uprising by members of the Jewish Combat Organization.

-The Będzin Ghetto formed a single administrative unit with the Sosnowiec Ghetto in the bordering Środula district of Sosnowiec, because both cities are a part of the same metropolitan area in the Dąbrowa Basin.
+The Będzin Ghetto formed a single administrative unit with the Sosnowiec Ghetto in the bordering Środula district of Sosnowiec, because both cities are a part of the same urban area in the Dąbrowa Basin.
 The Jews from both ghettos shared the "Farma" vegetable garden allocated to Zionist youth by the Judenrat.

-Fridrich Kuczynski a member of the Organization Schmelt, sentenced to death for being responsible of 100,000 Jewish victims.
+Fridrich Kuczynski a member of the Organization Schmelt, was after the war sentenced to death for being responsible for the deaths of 100,000 Jewish victims.

 Background

 Before the 1939 invasion of Poland at the onset of World War II, Będzin had a vibrant Jewish community.
 According to the Polish census of 1921, the town's Jewish population consisted of 17,298 people, or 62.1 percent of its total population.
 By 1938, the number of Jews had increased to about 22,500.

 During the Nazi-Soviet invasion of Poland, the German military overran the area in early September 1939.
 The army was followed by mobile death squads of the Einsatzgruppen, and the persecution of the Jews began immediately.
 On 7 September the first draconian economic sanctions were imposed.
 A day later, on 8 September, the Będzin Synagogue was burned.
 On 9 September 1939 the first mass murder of local Jews took place with 40 prominent individuals executed.

 A month later, on 8 October 1939, Hitler declared that Będzin would become part of the Polish territories annexed by Germany.
 The Order Police battalions began to deport Jewish families from all neighbouring communities of the Zagłębie Dąbrowskie region into Będzin.
-Among them were the Jews of Bohumin, Kielce and Oświęcim (Auschwitz).
+Among them were the Jews of Bohumín, Kielce and Oświęcim (Auschwitz).
 Overall, about 30,000 Jews would live in Będzin during World War II.
 By late 1942, Będzin and the nearby Sosnowiec bordering Będzin (see Sosnowiec Ghetto), became the only two cities in the Zagłębie Dąbrowskie region that were inhabited by the Jews.